mathiasbourgoin/SPOC/ROADMAP.md

 ---

-## Phase 3: SPOC/Sarek Rework with Ctypes
+## Phase 3: SPOC/Sarek Rework with Ctypes 🚧 IN PROGRESS

 ### Goal
 Complete rewrite of SPOC with: